RFC-related Other Activities

 - To launch a test pilot with volunteer RFCs based on the already existing process for international ad-hoc capacity requests with minimal involvement of the C-OSS (observer role) in the second quarter of 2017.

 - To develop overall specifications for a future short-term capacity product to be offered on as many RFCs as possible.
-This will be done in cooperation with all C-OSS Managers as well as Sales & TT experts of involved IMs, taking into account the experience gained in the pilot.
+This will be done in cooperation with all C-OSS Managers as well as Sales & Timetabling experts of involved IMs, taking into account the experience gained in the pilot.

 - To provide RFCs and their customers with a more attractive short-term capacity product taking into consideration the progress of the required IT developments.